American Addiction Centers Photo

 Where is Addiction Treatment Located in San Francisco?

-There are roughly 34 drug rehab centers in the Bay Area in locations such as Fresno, San Jose, and the silicon valley, and many San Francisco area rehabs are located in the heart of the city itself.3 You’ll find numerous San Francisco drug treatment programs in city districts such as Western Addition, the Mission District, Hayes Valley, and quieter surrounding neighborhoods.
+There are more than 150 drug rehab centers in the Bay Area in locations such as Fresno, San Jose, and the Silicon Valley, and many San Francisco area rehabs are located in the heart of the city itself.3 You’ll find numerous San Francisco drug treatment programs in city districts such as Western Addition, the Mission District, Hayes Valley, and quieter surrounding neighborhoods.

 What is the Cost of Rehab in San Francisco?